Billy Jack Haynes: World Wrestling Federation (1986–1988)

-In June 1986, Haynes went to the World Wrestling Federation and feuded with Randy Savage over the Intercontinental Championship and then with Hercules Hernandez over who was stronger, more muscular, and who had a better version of the full nelson (their mutual finishing maneuver).
+Haynes later feuded with Hercules Hernandez over who was stronger, more muscular, and who had a better version of the full nelson (their mutual finishing maneuver).
 Their feud in the WWF peaked with what was dubbed "The Battle of the Full Nelsons" at WrestleMania III, where the two men battled to a double count-out.
 After the bell, Hercules' manager Bobby Heenan kneed Haynes in the back while he had Hercules in a full nelson out on the floor.
 Haynes chased Heenan into the ring where Hercules blindsided him with his trademark chain, hitting Haynes multiple times and (kayfabe) cutting his forehead (in reality, Haynes had bladed himself with a small razor hidden in the tapes around his wrists after the first hit.
 He was actually seen on camera taking the razor out of his wrist tapes while chasing Heenan around the ring).
 In the months to follow, the two had a series of "chain matches," where they were attached at the wrist by a foot long chain which could also be used as a weapon during the match.

 Haynes later teamed with fellow Oregon native Ken Patera who had returned to the WWF.
 Haynes saved Patera from a beating at the hands of Hercules and Harley Race after Patera's return match.
 The pair later feuded with Demolition after a television match where Demolition left Haynes, Patera, and Brady Boone (who played Haynes' cousin) beaten and lying in the ring.

 Haynes' departure from the WWF in January 1988 has been a subject of controversy considering dramatic changes in the story as Haynes repeated it.
 In one version, he says he quit the WWF after refusing to do a job in his hometown of Portland, Oregon.
 Another account of the same incident reported that he actually wrestled the match with the finish reworked and then was fired afterwards.
 The May 7, 2025 episode of Dark Side of the Ring revealed that the true reason for his release was that he overdosed on pills during a flight, and the company did not want to risk keeping him and dealing with the negative publicity he might bring.